 Exactly when the alleged physical contact with Jordan and another unnamed player took place is still unknown and may never be.

-Also, under Francis, the team’s handling of the situation apparently was treated as water under the bridge.
+Also, under Francis, the team’s handling of the situation apparently was treated as water on the bridge.
+Or was it?

 Though he kept a pretty cordial relationship with local media during his time with Carolina, he did have one transgression.